photobooth-app/photobooth-docs/docs/setup/configuration/camera_setup.md

 ### Camera Modules 1/2/HQ

 All other camera modules from the Raspberry Pi ecosystem work the same way as the latest camera module 3.
-They usually come with lower image quality and do not have autofocus.
+They usually have a lower image quality and do not have autofocus.
 Due to this other camera modules are not recommended for use as main camera.
 You might consider to use them only for livestream preview.

-Setup is the same as for camera module 3 but with different resolution and no focuser module enabled.
+Setup is the same as for camera module 3 but with different resolution.
 See also the chapter above to list resolutions.

 ### Arducam imx519